0x3b33/reports/c4/2023-10-nextgen/report.md

-# [M-01] Bidder can acidentally bid after the auction has ended, leaving his bid stuck in the contract
+# [M-01] Bidder can accidentally bid after the auction has ended, leaving his bid stuck in the contract

 ## Impact
 [claimAuction](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/AuctionDemo.sol#L104-L120) and [participateToAuction](https://github.com/code-423n4/2023-10-nextgen/blob/main/smart-contracts/AuctionDemo.sol#L58) both use `<=`, which can result in bidders accidentally bidding immediately after the auction ends.
 This can lead to their bids becoming stuck in the contract.